mesosphere/dcos-kubernetes-quickstart/docs/cncf_conformance.md

 a Google, GitHub or Microsoft account.
 Choose an option and copy the resulting OpenID token to the shell where you ran the above mentioned command.

-## Installing `dcos-kubernetes`
+## Installing Mesosphere Kubernetes Engine

-To install `dcos-kubernetes` in the newly created DC/OS cluster run:
+To install Mesosphere Kuberentes Engine and create a Kubernetes cluster in the newly created DC/OS cluster run:

 ```shell
 $ KUBERNETES_FRAMEWORK_VERSION=2.0.0-1.12.1 \